javierguzman/javierguzman/README.md

 My name is Javier Guzman and I am a software engineer living in Europe.
 I have an embedded software background and I have worked in the automotive, aerospace and telecom sectors.

-I left my job to change my career and work on my own.
-I like travel, photography and reading technical books.
-You can find me on:
+I left my job to make a change in my career and move into the web application world.
+I like travel, photography, reading technical books and currently I am working on my own.

+🖖You can find me on🖖

 <a href="https://www.linkedin.com/in/javierguzmanjimenez">